laravel-liberu/documentation/docs/backend/avatars.md

 ## Commands

-- `php artisan enso:avatars:generate` - generates avatars for users which do not already have an avatar
+- `php artisan liberu:avatars:generate` - generates avatars for users which do not already have an avatar

 ## Publishes